geeknik/my-awesome-stars/README.md

 ## JavaScript

+- [face-hh/darkaroo](https://github.com/face-hh/darkaroo) - A browser extension for getting ads everywhere.
+Be forced to watch YouTube ads *with your eyes opened*, have popups on every site, scam buttons in random corners, yell words to close ads, and more
+- [modelcontextprotocol/servers](https://github.com/modelcontextprotocol/servers) - Model Context Protocol Servers
+- [jorgebucaran/colorette](https://github.com/jorgebucaran/colorette) - 🌈Easily set your terminal text color & styles
+- [fetchfox/fetchfox-extension](https://github.com/fetchfox/fetchfox-extension) - A Chrome extension to extract any data from any website
+- [davidwolfpaw/FetchFox](https://github.com/davidwolfpaw/FetchFox) - FetchFox Curation Collector - Collects metadata of the current page and saves it to browser.storage.local for content curation
 - [ch1y0w0/ParamScan](https://github.com/ch1y0w0/ParamScan) - ParamScan is a chrome extension for finding reflected parameters in a webpage.
 - [Marynk/JavaScript-vulnerability-detection](https://github.com/Marynk/JavaScript-vulnerability-detection) - a project repository for a paper
 - [thepersonalaicompany/amurex](https://github.com/thepersonalaicompany/amurex) - World's first AI meeting copilot